Documentation structure for LLMs (llms.txt)

 Xcode patches

-Patches are generally backwards compatible, so we put redirects in place within 24 hours of a new patch release.
+Patches are generally backwards compatible, so we put redirects in place within 24 hours of a patch release.
 If we discover any major issues, we retain the ability to issue a rollback and make both versions temporarily available.

 Example: